d3zd3z/zephyr/doc/contribute/security.rst

 security perspective.
 Much of the ideas contained herein are captured from other open source efforts.

+.. todo: Reference master document here

 .. _Zephyr Project: https://www.zephyrproject.org/

-It will begin with a section on `Secure development knowledge`, which gives basic requirements that a developer working on the project will need to have.
+It will begin with an overview of secure design as it relates to Zephyr.
+This will be followed by a section on `Secure development knowledge`, which gives basic requirements that a developer working on the project will need to have.
 This section gives references to other security documents, and full details of how to write secure software are beyond the scope of this document.
 This section also describes a vulnerability knowledge that at least one of the primary developers should have.
-This knowlege will be necessary for the review process described below this.
+This knowledge will be necessary for the review process described below this.

 Following this will be a description of the review process used to